SITE MENU

 By air:

-Flights are available in light aircraft from Glasgow (35 minutes).
-Scheduled flights are operated by British Airways.
+Scheduled flights by Loganair are available in light aircraft from Glasgow (35 minutes).
 Charters also possible.
 The airstrip is at Glenegedale near Machrie Bay, 4 or 5 miles from Port Ellen.
 Prince Charles almost crashed his plane here in 1994.
 For facilities, etc. visit the Islay Airport web site (telephone number: 01496 302022).

 Bus

 Public transport on the island is good.
-There's a coach and minibus service run by a local company, plus the post bus operated by the Royal Mail.
-Bus Timetables are available online via IslayInfo.
+There's a coach and minibus service run by B. Mundell Ltd - tel: 01496840273 - bus timetables.

 Car Hire